dkelly255/calorieculator/README.md

 ![alt text](readme/images/mealplans-html-validation.png)

 ### CSS Testing
-- The CSS Jigsaw Validator was used to confirm that the CSS code was error free & functioned as expected.
+- The CSS Jigsaw Validator was used to confirm that the CSS code was error free & functioned as expected, the two warning are generic in relation to importation of stylesheets and are of no impact to the site.
-- As my CSS Code was contained in a single stylesheet (style.css) - I was able to validate the full website's styling via one direct input
+- My CSS Code was contained in a single stylesheet (style.css) so I was able to validate the full website's styling via one direct input

 ![alt text](readme/images/css-validation.png)